Cray-HPE/docs-csm/operations/network/dhcp/Troubleshoot_DHCP_Issues.md

 services  cray-dhcp-5f8c8767db-hg6ch       1/1     Running   0          35d
 ```

-If the `cray-dhcp` pod is running, use the following command to shut down the pod:
+(`ncn-mw#`) If the `cray-dhcp` pod is running, use the following command to shut down the pod:

 ```bash
 kubectl scale deploy cray-dhcp --replicas=0
 ```

-If the IP addresses are still not lining up with DNS and `cray-dhcp` is confirmed not running, wait 800 seconds for DHCP leases to expire and renew.
+If the IP addresses are still not lining up with DNS and `cray-dhcp` is confirmed not running, then wait 800 seconds for DHCP leases to expire and renew.

-## Verify the Status of the `cray-dhcp-kea` Pods and Services
+## Verify the status of the `cray-dhcp-kea` pods and services

-Check to see if the Kea DHCP services are running:
+(`ncn-mw#`) Check to see if the Kea DHCP services are running:

 ```bash
 kubectl get services -n services | grep kea